signum-network/signum-pool/react-pool/README.md

     -If that variable is equal to true, the website will fetch data from a demo pool node you can customize!
     -If that variable is equal to false, the website will fetch data from your pool node!

-> DO NOT COMMIT THE CHANGE IN THAT FILE - YOUR PR WILL BE REJECTED!

 ## Commands for deployment 🛠️

 _Use this commands if you are going to deploy changes or start the deployment_